Vezha Diary #016: Lessons from the first alpha/beta tags

 The operational view: what it means for customers

-For support teams, it’s not “how much added” that matters, but how much less uncertainty there is in rotation.
-In the topic “Lessons from the first alpha/beta tags”, we measured success precisely by detection, reaction and recovery time.
+For support teams, the important thing is not “how much added”, but how much less uncertainty there is in rotation.
+In Lessons Learned from the First Alpha/Beta Tags, we measured success specifically in terms of detection, response, and recovery time.

-What we don’t disclose publicly and why
+What we do not disclose publicly and why

 Transparency for us means not talking about the “ideal state”, but about the real status of the work as of 09/16/2024: what is already stable, where there is a risk, and what exactly we are doing next in the topic “Lessons of the first alpha/beta tags”.